top of page

 • 2 min read

-Due to health complications, the chamber music concert featuring the LNSO’s Artist-in-Residence Kristīne Blaumane, scheduled for December 2025, had to be cancelled.
+Due to health complications affecting LNSO’s artist-in-residence, cellist Kristīne Blaumane, a chamber music concert scheduled for December 2025 was cancelled.
 Fortunately, her recovery is progressing well; however, excessive physical strain could be detrimental.
-Therefore, it has been agreed that at the concert on 13 February, the solo part in Pēteris Vasks’ Cello Concerto No. 1, conducted by Olari Elts, will be performed by another like-minded musical colleague of ours — cellist Kristaps Bergs.We wish Kristīne a swift recovery and look forward with anticipation to the concert on 30 April!
+Therefore, it has been agreed that at the February 13 concert, in the performance of Pēteris Vasks’ First Cello Concerto conducted by Olari Elts, the soloist will be another like-minded musical colleague of ours, cellist Kristaps Bergs.

-Thank you for your understanding.
+Thank you for your understanding!
 We look forward to seeing you at this and other LNSO concerts!

 bottom of page